By: Gene Walden, Senior Finance Editor, and Jeffrey Branstad, CFA, Senior Investment Product Strategist May 01, 2018

 Even more significant, the Fed is expected to continue to raise rates and tighten the money supply for several more years to come.
 That could create further disparity in the performance of stocks in the index, and could give active managers an edge up over the indexes because of their option to weed out the higher leveraged stocks from their managed portfolios.

-Thrivent Mutual Funds offers a family of 25 mutual funds actively-managed by our more than 100 investment professionals.
+Thrivent Mutual Funds offers a family of more than 20 mutual funds actively-managed by our more than 100 investment professionals.
 Investors can choose to build their own diversified portfolio with a combination of Equity Funds and Fixed Income Funds, or let us do it for them with one of our diversified Asset Allocation Funds or Income Plus Funds.

 i The S&P 500® Index is a market cap weighted index that represents the average performance of a group of 500 large-capitalization stocks.